Independent Electoral and Boundaries Commission: General Elections

 The commission organised the general election on 4 March 2013.
 The presidential election was petitioned at the Supreme Court of Kenya.

 The IEBC's handling of the Kenyan general election, 2017, has drawn scrutiny.
 The Supreme Court of Kenya invalidated the first Presidential election results due to voting irregularities.
 Former IEBC Commissioner Roselyn Akombe also issued a statement declaring that the second Presidential election would not be a fair election.
 Just before making this statement, she resigned and fled to the United States out of fear for her life.

 Potential misinformation on social media platforms.

-A fake statement was circulating on Facebook claiming that the Independent Electoral and Boundaries Commission (IEBC) had issued a clarification on the distribution of 6,000 additional polling stations in Kenya ahead of the August 9, 2022 general elections.
-This misinformation was posted by IEBC and further looked into by PesaCheck which is East Africa’s first public finance fact-checking initiative in collaboration with Code for Africa-the continent’s largest civic technology and data journalism accelerator who found out that the statement was FAKE.
+A fake statement was circulating on Facebook claiming that the Independent Electoral and Boundaries Commission (IEBC) had issued a clarification on the distribution of 6,000 additional polling stations in Kenya before the 2022 general elections.
+This misinformation was not posted by IEBC and it was looked into by PesaCheck and Code for Africa.